leorrose/MDLQA/Questions.md

 - [ ] True
 - [x] False

-***Explanation:*** - In ensemble we use a lot of algorithms and combine them but in MoE we use a small number of models where each model specializes in some aspect.
+***Explanation:*** - In ensemble we use a lot of algorithms and combine them but in MoE we use a small number of models where each model specializes in some aspect. the models in MoE can be from the same basic algorithm.

 ### ***Q13.
 True or False: each multilayer neural network can be described using a three-layer network.***